fczuardi/nvim-stuff/journal/001-kickstart.md

 idea of visual mode first, so you dont have to guess beforehand if you are applying the command to the expected part of the text.

+I also like how Helix handles the global clipboard, having to type "+y to be able to paste elsewhere is something I dont like in vim.

 Well, I still want to see Helix succed, but at the same time I feel that "unlearning" some vim keybindings might be a hard task.